Kapernikov/cvat-helm/README.md

 * `ingress.host` the public hostname for ingress
 * `ingress.clusterIssuer` the cluster issuer for ingress

+* `volume.createSubdir` create postgres data in a subdirectory under the volume. needed if you use block volumes
+* `volume.storageClassName` storage class for volume
+* `volume.size` size of volume to create

 # How to install

 this will install cvat in its own namespace `cvat` , set an initial password and set the public URL to cvat.com.
 It will use letsencrypt-prod issuer for https cert